 If this incident is categorised as high risk, then the 12 month window will start afresh.
 An incident that would trigger a repeat referral would be one that constitutes Domestic Abuse, under the aforementioned definition (to include, but not limited to: an act of violence, threat of violence, sexual violence/assault, coercive control, harassment or stalking).

 Agencies will make a referral to the MARAC via Manta.
+(Manta is the electronic case management system to support the effective operation of MARAC).
 This will be done by their in-agency MARAC representative.